natalieagus/50002/docs/ProblemSet/e_sequential_logic_sync.md

 	The low-order bit of the encoding is the signal from A, the high-order bit is the signal from B. Nothing can go to metastable here.
 	</p>
 	</div><br>

+{: .note}
+> In an ideal world, with perfectly timed inputs and ideal components, this wouldn't be a problem.
+However, in the real world, there's always a small but non-zero chance that the arbiter will enter a metastable state.
+This happens when the inputs change in such a way that the circuit cannot clearly decide which one occurred first.
+>
+> When a circuit is in a metastable state, it can take an undefined amount of time to settle into a stable state (0 or 1).
+This period can be short, or it can theoretically be very long (hence "unbounded time").
+The likelihood of long metastable states is low, but it's not zero, and thus, the circuit cannot be guaranteed to work reliably within a bounded time frame.
+>
+> So, in summary, while you can build an arbiter circuit with reliable components, you cannot guarantee it will always resolve its output within a bounded, predictable time due to the inherent risk of metastable states.
+This unbounded time to resolve makes the circuit unreliable for applications where timely decision-making is critical.